-Monitoring of the degree of progress in the documentation of the ICFR processes.

-- Follow-up on the results of the ICFR system evaluation of the key and material processes in Spain and the Group countries. - · Evaluation of the key ICFR controls in eight of its key processes.

-Supervision of the implementation of the integrated risk management system at Group level, implemented the previous year.

-F.5.2 Whether there is a discussion process whereby the auditor (in accordance with the NTA technical standards governing auditing), the internal audit function and other experts can inform senior management and the audit committee or the entity's directors of significant internal control weaknesses detected during the review processes of the annual accounts, or any other processes entrusted to them.
+- Monitoring of the degree of progress in the documentation of the ICFR processes and implementation of SAP-GRC tool. - · Follow-up on the results of the ICFR system evaluation. - Evaluation of effectivity of the key ICFR controls in six of its key processes. - Supervision of the implementation of the integrated risk management system at Group level - Approval of the ICFR system scope matrix for 2014. - · Quarterly monitoring of financial risks (liquidity, solvency, exchange rate, and credit). - F.5.2 Whether there is a discussion process whereby the auditor (in accordance with the NTA technical standards governing auditing), the internal audit function and other experts can inform senior management and the audit committee or the entity's directors of significant internal control weaknesses detected during the review processes of the annual accounts, or any other processes entrusted to them.
 Also, report as to whether there is an action plan to correct or mitigate the weaknesses identified.